 All medications, narcotics, and illegal substances are regulated through the Controlled Substances Act (CSA), which determines the drug's potential for abuse and its medical properties.
-Read on to find out if trazodone is regulated under the CSA and what the implications of its regulation status are.
+Read on to find out what the implications of its regulation status are.

-• Though the prescribed dose of trazodone is often lower when used to treat insomnia instead of depression, there is little research into how people who take the drug react to it and whether they may become dependent.
+- The prescribed dose of trazodone is often lower when used to treat insomnia instead of depression, but there is little research into how people who take the drug for sleeping problems react to it and whether they may become dependent.

 Trazodone controlled substance status